sofels/StackOverflow_NLP/README.md

 # StackOverflow_NLP

-This repository analyses data collected from Stack Overflow.
+This repository analyses data collected from Stack Overflow using PySpark on Databricks.
 The data is categorized into 3 topics: Machine Learning, Spark and Security.

 [Data Analysis notebook](https://github.com/sofels/StackOverflow_NLP/blob/main/StackOverflow_DataAnalysis.ipynb) : cleaning and preprocessing of the comments and statistical data of the most common words in the answers columns.